 Course Fee Cover

-Adding course fee loss cover will increase your premium, but it protects a significant financial investment.
-The level of cover you need depends on your tuition fees - higher cover limits cost more.
-Compare the cost against the potential loss.
+Adding course fee loss cover increases your premium but protects a significant financial investment.
+The cover level you need depends on your tuition fees.
+Higher cover limits cost more, so compare the cost of the add-on against your total fee exposure.

 💊